-In celebration of Women’s History Month, we focus on great recent documentaries about great women, all who forged their own path in times and places where that wasn’t expected or encouraged, especially for a woman.
+In celebration of Women’s History Month (every March), we focus on great recent documentaries about great women, all who forged their own path in times and places where that wasn’t expected or encouraged, especially for a woman.

 As director Brett Morgen told WBURG of Jane (2017), his documentary about famed researcher Jane Goodall, “This is not a film about science… This is a love story about a woman and her work.”

-The same could just as easily be said of these 2017 documentaries: Dolores, about activist Dolores Huerta, which airs on Independent Lens March 27), Errol Morris’s The B-Side: Elsa Dorfman’s Portrait Photography; Faces Places, with filmmaker Agnès Varda; and A Life in Waves (about electronic music pioneer Suzanne Ciani).
+The same could just as easily be said of these 2017 documentaries: Dolores, about activist Dolores Huerta, Errol Morris’s The B-Side: Elsa Dorfman’s Portrait Photography; Faces Places, with filmmaker Agnès Varda; and A Life in Waves (about electronic music pioneer Suzanne Ciani).

 Everyone knows César Chávez, but few know the name of Dolores Huerta, the woman who co-founded UFW, the nation’s first labor union protecting farm workers.
 She coined the rallying phrase “Sí se puede,” which became Barack Obama’s campaign slogan “Yes we can.”
 (Obama thanked her in person at the Presidential Medal of Freedom ceremony in 2012.)